Enchanted Realms Rulebook

 Height and Weight Variance of the RacesAlseid

 Alseid have the slender upper body of an elf and the lower body of a deer.
 They are the graceful woodland cousins to centaurs.
 Because they are rarely seen far from the wooded glades they call home, they are sometimes called “grove nymphs,” despite having no relation to nymphs.
-They have a natural skill with weapons that use ranged fighting, but during setting the sub-quality scores, alseid gain +1 to Agility, allowing a starting score to become 6.
+They have a natural skill with weapons that use ranged fighting, but during setting the sub-attribute scores, alseid gain +1 to Agility, allowing a starting score to become 6.
 Lastly, they are sure-footed creatures able to traverse a 60° plane assuming there places for footing.
 A starting character may then select two additional starting skill.Batfolk

 Batfolk are atavistoid bipeds with batlike features.
 They have short brown, black, or gray fur and leathery wings in place of arms; however, from the wingbone, they have an elbow which extends into a prehensile and clawed hand.
 They have luminescent eyes in shades of red, green, or yellow as well as fangs.
 They stand about 4 to 4½ feet tall and weigh around 70 to 90 pounds.
-They have a walking speed of 40 feet and can fly at a movement rate of 75 feet for 30 seconds (3 rounds) until they must must recover for an equal time before flying again.
+They have a walking speed of 40 feet and can fly at a movement rate of 75 feet for 30 seconds (3 rounds) until they must recover for an equal time before flying again.
 They also have a form of echolocation, which allows them to effectively see in the dark, even magical darkness, so long as they are not deafened; however, they must emit a 80dB high-pitched screech each round to do so (which is a free action).
 This briefly activates a part of their brains which gives them synesthesia for a few seconds, effectively allowing them to "see" sound.

 Batfolk actually have three sub-races; however, only the nutritional requirements make any differences.
 Fruit batfolk must consume fruit for three meals per week or they will become sick.
 Vampire batfolk must consume blood for one meal per week.
 Lastly, flower batfolk must consume nectar for two meals each week.Dwarf

 Dwarves are short and stout earth dwellers.
 Their ancestry is hardy and older than humans.
 As free racial skills, they have Armor-Movement and Under-Navigation.
 Further, dwarves are permitted to have two basic skills as a beginning character.
 A few additional conveniences for dwarves is they have darkvision out to 60 feet and also are at advantage on all save rolls when poison is involved.
-Dwarves also gain +1 to the Resilience sub-quality, allowing a starting score to become 6.
+Dwarves also gain +1 to the Resilience sub-attribute, allowing a starting score to become 6.

 There are three subraces of dwarves: arctic dwarves, gold dwarves and mountain dwarves.
 Arctic dwarves do not have advantage against poison but rather against cold instead.
 The difference between gold and mountain dwarves is that gold dwarves have a darker, tanner skin tone and live on the surface in cities, while mountain dwarves live in subterranean societies; otherwise, there is no distinction in playable characteristics.Elf